-An example would be of such a model understanding the difference between a $10 temporary fluctuation and a $100 jump in the price of a company share at any given trading hour.
+An example would be such a model understanding the difference between a $10 temporary fluctuation and a $100 jump in the price of a company share at any given trading hour.
 The ML algorithm is called a model, and the aim, like in traditional data analytics, is to go from data to insights.
-An example of ML in day-to-day life is the auto-segregation of spammy emails in your ‘Spam’ folder in your email inbox.
+An example of machine learning (ML) in day-to-day life is the auto-segregation of spammy emails in your ‘Spam’ folder in your email inbox.

 Machine Learning Today

-Is ML a new discipline?
+Is machine learning (ML) a new discipline?
 The answer is no. AI has been around for years but has become commercial only recently.
 That’s because of advancement in technologies, which has made computing faster and also removed the cost barrier to deployment.
 Recent iterations of ML can apply complex mathematical calculations to data faster.